-Find out how The Advocator Group’s leadership team utilized PI to design a winning talent strategy.
+Find out how The Advocator Group’s leadership team utilized PI’s Design solution to create and execute a winning talent strategy.

 The Advocator Group created top-down business strategy alignment and drove results by tapping into their talent strategy.
 What can talent optimization achieve in your company?